 Brevard Archers membership is made up of all levels of shooters from beginners to champions and all styles of shooting including traditional, Olympic recurve, and compound archery.
 Brevard Archers is an FAA/NFAA Charter Club.
 We are also chartered through ASA (Archery Shooters Association).

-Our range is open to the public at all times with 14 field archery lanes, a practice range with target butts at 20 to 70 yards, and adjacent to it an area for 900 round competitions.
-We also have a nice wooded area with 20 lanes dedicated to our monthly 3D shoots.
-All shooters are welcome to participate in all of our shoots.
+Our range at Wickham Park is open to the public during daylight hours.
+It includes an official 14-target Field Archery course, a practice range with target butts at 20 to 70 yards, and adjacent to it an area for target competitions, such as 900 and 600 rounds.
+We also have a beautiul wooded area with 20 lanes dedicated to our monthly 3D shoots.
+All shooters are welcome to participate in all of our events.

-As a result, it is highly likely that one one or more occasions in the last 1200 generations, the survival of one of your ancestors was attributable to a particular arrow in flight finding its mark - to stave off hunger, or emerge victorious in battle.
-Thus, to learn archery is to touch and experience the family history of one's own primal past.
+As a result, it is highly likely that one or more occasions in the last 1200 human generations, the survival of one of your ancestors hinged on a particular arrow in flight finding its mark - to either satisfy a desperate hunger, or emerge victorious in battle.
+Thus, to learn archery is to experience a key element of one's own ancestral past.

 Taking an archery class is an excellent way to see if you are interested in archery - all equipment is provided.
 If you have your own equipment, feel free to bring it.
 All lessons are at the archery range at Wickham Park, Melbourne, FL.